-C. Subsequent Events
+B. Subsequent Events

 The Trust was without a provider from December 2010 to October 2011, when the Trust, along with Craig County and the City of Vinita, negotiated a new joint operating agreement with Mercy Regional EMS ("Provider") to provide ambulance services for the Trust, Craig County and the City of Vinita.
-The joint operating agreement expires June 30, 2012, but can be extended upon the agreement of the four parties.
+The joint operating agreement was set to expire June 30, 2012, but was extended upon the agreement of the four parties through June 30, 2013.
 The Trust's portion of the monthly operating costs is \$6,720.